stomioka/ML-on-Physical-Activities/README.md

 https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv

 # Objective
-The goal of your project is to predict the manner in which they did the exercise.
-This is the "classe" variable in the training set.
+The goal is to predict the manner in which they did the exercise.